 \subsubsection{Cost Evaluation (Fig.~\ref{fig:evaluation}a)}

-We measure on-chain cost as the sum of gas used over the minimal set of EVM transactions required to complete one paid session (network fees excluded).
-We compare Agent-OSI against (i) a Web 2.0 API marketplace baseline with centralized billing (zero on-chain cost, omitted), and (ii) a Web 3.0 dAPP escrow baseline that anchors order/session metadata on-chain to support dispute handling.
-As shown in Fig.~\ref{fig:evaluation}(a), while identity registration costs remain constant ($\approx$46k gas) across both Web 3.0 and Agent-OSI approaches, Agent-OSI significantly optimizes the session phase.
-By keeping service gating and negotiation off-chain and relying on receipt-bound verification, Agent-OSI reduces the session-related gas cost by approximately 51\% (from $\approx$326k to $\approx$159k gas) compared to the baseline, yielding a more efficient structure for high-frequency agent interactions.
+We measure on-chain cost as the gas used over the minimal set of EVM transactions per paid session (network fees excluded), comparing Agent-OSI against a Web 3.0 dAPP escrow baseline that anchors session metadata on-chain (a centralized Web 2.0 baseline has zero on-chain cost and is omitted).
+Identity registration costs are constant ($\approx$46k gas) across both; by keeping service gating and negotiation off-chain and relying on receipt-bound verification, Agent-OSI reduces session-related gas by $\approx$51\% ($\approx$326k$\to\approx$159k gas).